Regulations Amending the Special Economic Measures (Belarus) Regulations: SOR/2023-71

 The amendments seek to impose direct economic costs on the Belarusian financial sector and signal Canada’s strong condemnation of Belarus’s involvement in Russia’s latest violations of Ukraine’s territorial integrity and sovereignty.
 The amendments are a direct response to the continued involvement of the Government of Belarus and its financial and banking sector in directly and indirectly contributing to the invasion of Ukraine.
 The amendments build on Canadian sanction actions taken in November 2022 that listed some Belarusian banks as Canada seeks to apply further macroeconomic pressure on Belarus.

 Implementation, compliance and enforcement, and service standards

-Canada’s sanctions regulations are enforced by the Royal Canadian Mounted Police.
-In accordance with section 8 of the Special Economic Measures Act, every person who knowingly contravenes or fails to comply with the Regulations is liable upon summary conviction to a fine of not more than $25,000 or to imprisonment for a term of not more than one year or to both, or upon conviction on indictment to imprisonment for a term or not more than five years.
+Canada’s sanctions regulations are enforced by the Royal Canadian Mounted Police and the Canada Border Services Agency (CBSA).
+In accordance with section 8 of the SEMA, every person who knowingly contravenes or fails to comply with the Regulations is liable, upon summary conviction, to a fine of not more than $25,000 or to imprisonment for a term of not more than one year, or to both; or, upon conviction on indictment, to imprisonment for a term of not more than five years.

 Global Affairs Canada